Jonesey13/DevOps-Unit-1-Workshop/README.md

 The stories it gives you will have the following kinds of placeholders, make sure you handle them: $NAME, $ADJECTIVE, $NOUN, $VERB, $PLACE, $EMOTION, $PLURAL_NOUN, $SILLY_WORD, and $ADVERB.

-> Hint 1: echoing two separate results in your script will cause the app to fail, so make sure you disable the previous echo statement (potentially by commenting it out).
+> **Hint 1**: echoing two separate results in your script will cause the app to fail, so make sure you disable the previous echo statement - you may want to copy the old version (e.g. `cp madlibs.sh madlibs.sh.old`) and then replace it entirely.

-> Hint 2: once you have stored the response from the remote server as a variable, you'll notice it doesn't automatically expand out the variables: it still says literally `$NAME went for a walk` even if the `$NAME` variable is set.
+> **Hint 2**: once you have stored the response from the remote server as a variable, you'll notice it doesn't automatically expand out the variables: it still says literally `$NAME went for a walk` even if the `$NAME` variable is set.
 >
 > Two approaches we might take to that are:
-> - [the `eval` command](https://man7.org/linux/man-pages/man1/eval.1p.html) which treats a string input as if it is a command
+> - [the `eval` command](https://man7.org/linux/man-pages/man1/eval.1p.html) which evaluates a string input as if it is a command.
-> - [the `sed` command](https://man7.org/linux/man-pages/man1/sed.1p.html) which is a wonderful tool for replacing values in a string.
+> - [the `sed` command](https://man7.org/linux/man-pages/man1/sed.1p.html) which is a tool for replacing values in a string.
->
-> Unless you have a fantastic memory, you will likely need to look up some advice on how to use these!
 >
 > Have a think about the relative advantages of each - there are arguably very strong reasons to prefer one over the other!